Quantum dissipative effects for a real scalar field coupled to a time-dependent Dirichlet surface in d+1 dimensions: Expansion in powers of

 for $d=2q+1$ and

 for $d=2q$, we get

 and

-The successions $\zeta_{2q+1}$ and $ \zeta_{2q}$ are plotted in figure \ref{fig:ratio_order4}.
+The successions $\zeta_{2q+1}$ and $ \zeta_{2q}$ are plotted in Fig. \ref{fig:ratio_order4}.
 Just like for the second order contribution, these successions are positive and decrease rapidly with growing dimensions, showing a linear behaviour on logarithmic scale.